elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

     Specify disk (enter its number):

 The new disk is **c4t0d0**.
 Now we need to label the disk with a VTOC label and not an EFI label.
-The Oracle article entitled &#8220;<a href="http://docs.oracle.com/cd/E19963-01/html/821-1459/disksconcepts-1.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19963-01/html/821-1459/disksconcepts-1.html']);">Overview of Disk Management</a>&#8221; describes the difference between the two labels.
+The Oracle article entitled "<a href="http://docs.oracle.com/cd/E19963-01/html/821-1459/disksconcepts-1.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://docs.oracle.com/cd/E19963-01/html/821-1459/disksconcepts-1.html']);">Overview of Disk Management</a>" describes the difference between the two labels.
 From that article:

 > **About Disk Labels**
 >
-> A special area of every disk is set aside for storing information about the disk&#8217;s controller, geometry, and slices.
-This information is called the disk&#8217;s label.
+> A special area of every disk is set aside for storing information about the disk's controller, geometry, and slices.
+This information is called the disk's label.
 Another term that is used to described the disk label is the VTOC (Volume Table of Contents) on a disk with a VTOC label.
 To label a disk means to write slice information onto the disk.
 You usually label a disk after you change its slices.
 >
 > The Solaris release supports the following two disk labels:
 >